aershov24/MLSC_Candidates_Test/Logistic_Regression_rs301378@gmail.com_TEST.md

 * **Calculate Prediction**

-Let’s start off by assigning 0.0 to each coefficient and calculating the probability of the first training instance that belongs to class 0.
+Let’s start off by assigning `0.0` to each coefficient and calculating the probability of the first training instance that belongs to `class 0`.

 B0 = 0.0